Last Updated on February 16, 2023

 This queen size buckwheat pillow is 20” x 30” and feels as ample as a regular bed pillow.
 It can be shifted around easily because it is not stuffed to the brim with hulls.
 However, it does weigh approximately 9 pounds, making it more challenging to move than a traditional feather, fiber, or down pillow.

-The organic buckwheat has not been treated with chemicals and being 100% natural means it can help reduce a headache and stress.
+The organic buckwheat has not been treated with chemicals, and being 100% natural means it can help reduce headaches and stress.
 There is minimal heat retention too, so in a similar way to water pillows, this also provides a natural cooling effect.
 Although the Zen Chi may have a slight musky odor, most people don’t think it’s too strong or offensive.
 You can purchase additional buckwheat hulls separately to refill as needed, or you can also remove some if you find the pillow to be too firm.